We are open by appointment only and subject to volunteer availability. We appreciate your patience!

-The majority of our available animals are in foster homes and adoption locations, but you will find some of them at the adoption center.
-All donations go directly towards our rescue efforts.
+The majority of our available animals are in foster homes and at the PetSmart on Linton Blvd. in Delray Beach, but you will find some at our Adoption Center.

 How was A.R.F. started?